 3.2.11.3 Duplicate (Collocated) Detectors.
 Anyone providing measurement services with RP devices should place duplicate detectors in enough houses to test the precision of the measurement.
 The number of duplicate detectors deployed should be approximately 10 percent of the number of detectors deployed each month or 50, whichever is smaller.
 The duplicate detectors should be shipped, stored, exposed, and analyzed under the same conditions.
 The samples selected for duplication should be distributed systematically throughout the entire population of samples.
-Groups selling measurement services to homeowners can do this by making two side-by-side measurements in a random selection of homes.
+Groups selling measurements in a random selection of homes.
 Data from duplicate detectors should be evaluated using the procedures described by Goldin (section 5.3 in Goldin 1984), by Taylor (Taylor 1987), or by the EPA (U.S. EPA 1984).
 Whatever procedures are used must be documented prior to beginning measurements.
 Consistent failure in duplicate agreement may indicate a problem in the measurement process and should be investigated.